frankframework/frankframework/CONTRIBUTING.md

   Right click Tomcat v7.0 Server at localhost, Clean...
 - When running Tomcat v8.5, make sure to disable its pluggability scans to prevent unnecessarily long startup times.
-  To do this, go to Tomcat's local context.xml file (under the Servers folder in Eclipse's project explorer) and add a JarScannerFilter element with the defaultPluggabilityScan="false" attribute.
-Encapsulate this in JarScanner tags.
+  To do this, go to Tomcat's local context.xml file (under the Servers folder in Eclipse's project explorer) and add a JarScanner element.
+Within the JarScanner's tags, add a self-closing JarScannerFilter element with the defaultPluggabilityScan="false" attribute.

 ## Developing with IntelliJ